-Last year, Carnegie Mellon University’s Tepper School of Business required just one essay from its applicants, who could use up to 500 words to explain what they would bring to the Tepper community that would allow them to make an impact on it.
-The school is posing the same question this season, but now the query is for a 150-word “short answer essay,” and the admissions committee has introduced a completely new prompt for its required essay.
-Applicants must now discuss overcoming adversity of some kind in their life and what the experience taught them about themselves.
+Last year, Carnegie Mellon University’s Tepper School of Business required just one essay from its applicants, who could use up to 500 words to explain what they would bring to the Tepper community.
+Now for the program’s required essay, applicants must discuss overcoming adversity of some kind in their life and what the experience taught them about themselves.
 The topic seems fitting for this year’s turbulent times.
-Candidates who feel they need additional opportunity to convey an important aspect of their candidacy to the admissions committee can take advantage of the optional essay, which is sufficiently broad to accommodate topics other than just problem areas in one’s profile (if executed effectively).
+Applicants are also tasked with providing two short essays on their post-graduation aspirations.
+These goal-focused mini submissions are a throwback to the “short essays” Tepper required back in 2014–2015 (though the current versions have only half the allowed word count).
+Balancing these old-school questions is a little query Tepper has added to the end of its application, asking candidates to share a fun fact about themselves in just a sentence or two.
+Applicants who feel they need additional opportunity to convey an important aspect of their candidacy to the admissions committee can take advantage of the optional essay, which could accommodate topics other than problem areas in one’s profile, if executed effectively.
 Read on for our full analysis of Tepper’s essay prompts for 2020–2021.

 Required Essay: The Tepper community is dynamic and unique.
-Each community member’s individual journey has shaped them into classmates who are collaborative and supportive.
+Each community member’s individual journey has shaped them into classmates who are collaborative, supportive, and inclusive.
 Describe how you have overcome adversity during your journey.
 What did you learn about yourself and how has that shaped who you are?
 (Maximum 350-500 words.)